 Feature Description Virtuwell 24/7 online clinic for certain common urgent care conditions.
 Three free visits are covered per member/ per plan year.
-This is available within and/or outside of the service area as long as your permanent residence is in AZ, IA, MN, MI, ND, VA, or WI you can be treated while in our 50 states.
+This is available within and/or outside of the service area.
+As long as your permanent residence is in AZ, IA, MN, MI, ND, VA, or WI you can be treated while in our 50 states.
 If you have exhausted your 3 free visits for the year, you would then be charged \$45 per use.
 The \$45 fee will not apply to the Maximum Out-of-Pocket.
 Online access to health and insurance information Available 24/7 through GHCMyChart and KidsChart.
 Note: MyChart is a registered trademark of Epic Systems Corporation.
 24 hour nurse line For any of your health concerns, 24 hours a day, 7 days a week, you may call and talk with a registered nurse who will discuss treatment options and answer your health questions.
 Services for deaf and hearing impaired Hearing impaired interpreter for non-emergency services can be reached at this TDDY line: 608-257-7391.
 Centers of Excellence Our local Center of Excellence is associated with the University of Wisconsin Hospital and Clinics in Madison WI.
-Travel benefits/ services overseas Travel related immunizations may be provided in accordance with CDC recommendations and GHC-SCW protocols.